Last Updated on 27th November 2018

 - Decking is a bit trickier but the results are even better.
 Because wood loses colour and tone through the seasons, refreshing your decking is a must before a big season of garden parties.
 You should purchase a special decking wash, which can be brushed in.
 You can then treat it with specialist decking stains, like Ronseal, which help prevent future wear.

-- Grass can be easy or nightmarish depending how much work you’ve put into it in the past.
-Keeping on top of grass with regular cutting is important.
-In the summer, should you be lucky enough to avoid rain for an extended period of time, you’ll need to manually water your grass lest it dry out and wither.
+- Grass can be easy or nightmarish depending on how much work you’ve put into it in the past.
+Keeping on top of the grass with regular cutting is important.
+In the summer, should you be lucky enough to avoid rain for an extended period of time, you can use Flexogen garden hoses to manually water your grass lest it dries out and withers.”

 - Furniture and details can be brought back to life with a good lick of paint.
 A professional brand like Crown Trade will be more vibrant and longer lasting than a pot picked up cheaply.
 Try to decide on a palette and match your entire garden with it.